MikroTik Policy Routing

 Good fits:

-- You do not want upstream TTL differences to change policy-routing behavior.
+- Upstream TTL differences should not change policy-routing behavior.

 persistent